Three Ways to Build a Remarkable Airtable Dashboard

 There can be many different reasons for building dashboards because there are so many benefits of having one.
 Here are some top reasons:

 - Better monitoring of business metrics – With thousands of records on your bases, it’s hard to see the big picture.
-Aggregating that data and putting it on dashboards as scorecards or charts gives you a quick overview of how a business or a project performs.
+Aggregating that data and putting it on an Airtable reporting dashboard as scorecards or charts gives you a quick overview of how a business or a project performs.
 This, as a result, streamlines decision-making and makes the company more data-driven.

 - Spotting trends, opportunities, and bottlenecks – Raw data won’t tell you everything.
 Often, you need to draw a good-looking chart to spot what didn’t seem that obvious before.
 It could be sales or response time suddenly deteriorating, an increased engagement from a particular user segment, or a sudden roadblock you may have missed before.
-Staying on top of such events will allow you to react faster and capitalize on arising opportunities.
+Staying on top of such events with the help of an Airtable dashboard template will allow you to react faster and capitalize on arising opportunities.

 - Better transparency – dashboards are invaluable when working with multiple stakeholders, including those that don’t even use Airtable.
 They keep everyone in the loop, answer questions before they arise, and make every discussion more factual.
 Every stakeholder can find the information they need quickly, without the need to distract anyone from their work.

 We’ve tried various ways of building Airtable dashboards and have come up with three viable methods.
-Each is a bit different and will suit a slightly different audience.
+Each is a bit different and will suit a slightly different audience from beginners to experienced analysts.
 The first two approaches are available within Airtable and are accessible, to some extent, even on the free tier.